Nyasita/HackBioAssignmentPauling/README.md

 I have an interest in bioinformatics, programming and genomics

-Connect with me on [LinkedIn](https://www.linkedin.com/in/clement-mlay-5821a6134/)
+:link: Connect with me on [LinkedIn](https://www.linkedin.com/in/clement-mlay-5821a6134/)